wongfei2009/harmonylite/docs/docs/configuration-reference.md

 # Bucket name (required for S3 storage)
 bucket = "your-backup-bucket"

-# Use SSL for connections (optional, default: true)
+# Use SSL for connections (optional, default: false)
 use_ssl = true

 # Access key for authentication (required for S3 storage)